recalledz/project-start/docs/24-injury-system.md

 Only one injury per body part is tracked.
 Incoming injuries upgrade severity.
 Destroying any vital part immediately incapacitates the disciple.

 When all non-vital parts are destroyed the disciple is effectively crippled with only 1 HP remaining.
+New disciples never spawn with a destroyed head and arrive with at most two destroyed limbs.

 ## Health Tab

 The disciple overlay now contains a **Health** tab.
-Each body part displays an injury bar indicating current severity.
-Bruises fill the bar with a brown tint, wounds with red and destroyed parts appear dark.
+Each body part displays an injury bar indicating current severity and lists the effect of any injury.
+Bruises fill the bar with a brown tint, wounds with red and destroyed parts show a solid red bar.